mlvrkhn/mlvrkhn/README.md

     -   build data validator, API handler,
     -   use full power of tools like Webpack, Babel, Linter,
     -   create Excursion Manager to handle the system
--   KABAN APP
+-   KANBAN APP WITH REACT
-    -   build whole app architectre to implement Kanban management method,
+    -   build app architectre implementing Kanban management method tool,
-    -   communication via React Hooks with LocalStorage in Browser,
+    -   communication via React Hooks with LocalStorage in browser,
     -   app build of function components and state using advanced hooks like useEffect, useState, useContex, etc.
 -   STYLED REACT COMPONENTS